PistachioPony/gamesparks-docs/SDK Center/ActionScript.md

 ## Sending requests to GameSparks

 Each request type available on the platform has it's own class within the sdk.
-To create a new request, you use the createXXXRequest() methods within the request builder object that is attached to your GS instance.
-To send an authentication request with username "SDK_Tester" and password "password"the following line of code should be used:
+To create a new request, you use the *createXXXRequest()* methods within the request builder object that is attached to your GS instance.
+To send an authentication request with username "SDK_Tester" and password "password" the following line of code should be used:

 ```
 gs.getRequestBuilder()